Mohammad-Nour-Dahi/GeneralInterfaceHardwaresimulation/README.md

 ### Installing Java

 1. Go to the official Java website: [https://www.oracle.com/java/](https://www.oracle.com/java/).
 2. Download the 17th version of Java for your operating system.
 3. Run the installation wizard and follow the instructions to install Java on your system.
-4. After installation, verify the Java version to ensure the installation was successful.
-Open a terminal or command prompt and enter the command `java -version`.
-You should see the installed Java version displayed.
+4. Set the `JAVA_HOME` environment variable to the path of the `java-17-openjdk-amd64` directory.
+5. Open a terminal or command prompt.
+6. Enter the command `java -version` to verify the installed Java version.

+By setting the JAVA_HOME variable and checking the Java version, you can ensure that the installation of Java 17 was successful.

 ### Installing Maven